EmmaGerritse/EmmaGerritse.github.io/README.md

 ## About

 Hi!
-My name is Emma Gerritse, I am a Ph.D. student at Radboud University Nijmegen.
+My name is Emma Gerritse, I am currently a lecturer at the AI Bachelor's at the Radboud Universiteit Nijmegen, and I was previously a Ph.D. student at the Data Science Radboud University Nijmegen.

 I have a Bachelor's degree in both Mathematics and Computer Science, and a Master's degree in Data Science.
 My topic of research is the usage of Graph Embeddings in Information retrieval.
 I am interested in how we can use graph embeddings in the most optimal way to benefit users and the unintended effects they might have.